chipmuenk/pyfda/README.rst

 Prerequisites
 -------------

-Besides standard python libraries, the project builds on the following libraries:
+Besides standard python libraries, the project requires the following libraries:

 * numpy
 * scipy
 * matplotlib
-* docutils
-* pyQt4
+* pyQt4 or pyQt5

+* Optional libraries:
+    * docutils for rendering info text as rich text
-* Optional: xlwt and / or XlsxWriter for exporting filter coefficients as \*.xls(x) files
+    * xlwt and / or XlsxWriter for exporting filter coefficients as \*.xls(x) files

 Installing and starting pyFDA